opencollective/opencollective-frontend/CONTRIBUTING.md

   - `git commit --amend` to modify your last commit with "fix", "typo", "prettier" or "eslint" modifications
   - `git rebase --interactive` to rewrite the history

 We understand Git is not always easy for everyone and want to be inclusive.
-If it's difficult for you to submit a PR request with a clean Git history, that's all right, we can always [squash and merge](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) it.
+If it's difficult for you to submit a Pull request with a clean Git history, that's all right, we can always [squash and merge](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) it.